YasuhiroABE/setup-rabbitmq-queues/README.md

 ## Assumptions

-If you would like to use the RabbitMQ server with your "webapp" application, we assumes the followings;
+If you would like to use the RabbitMQ server with your "webapp" application, we assume the followings;

 1. Your application uses the "webapp" user connecting to the RabbitMQ server.
-2. Your application uses the "/webapp" virtual host only.
-It means all of your queues and exchanges are defined under this virutla host.
+2. Your application uses the "/webapp" virtual host only, which means all of your queues and exchanges are defined under this virutal host.
 3. Your application uses some queues with a name like webapp.xxxx.
 4. All queues use the same dead letter exchange with a name like webapp.dlx.
 5. All queues use the same exchange with a name like webapp.